currency icon

 1. First-class (1st)

-La Crème de la crème that every employer is looking for.
-Achieving 70% or higher means you are awarded with a first-class degree, the highest degree classification awarded for an undergraduate honours degree program.
-It’s a pretty challenging degree for students to obtain and takes some sweat and tears; however, getting a first-class degree means more open doors and more opportunities!
+La crème de la crème that every employer is looking for.
+Achieving 70% or higher means you are awarded a first-class degree, the highest degree classification awarded for an undergraduate honours degree programme.
+It’s a pretty challenging degree for students to obtain and takes some sweat and tears, however, getting a first-class degree means more open doors and more opportunities!

 2. Upper second-class (2.1)

 Usually, this is the minimum requirement for post-graduate studies and the award that most employers look for.
-It requires an academic score of 60-69%, and it is the 2nd highest degree within an undergraduate honours degree program.
+It requires an academic score of 60–69% and is the second-highest degree within an undergraduate honours degree programme.

 3. Lower second-class (2.2)

-Achieving 50-59% means you are rewarded with a lower second-class degree, the 3rd degree awarded within an undergraduate honours degree program.
-This degree won’t really help you find the opportunity of a lifetime; however, finding a job won’t be impossible.
+Achieving 50–59% means you are rewarded with a lower second-class degree, the third degree awarded within an undergraduate honours degree programme.
+This degree won’t really help you find the opportunity of a lifetime, however, finding a job won’t be impossible.
 Don’t forget; we currently live in a world that focuses on skills as well as education.

 4. Third class (3rd)

-Probably this is a degree you should never aim for.
-Achieving a 40-49% academic score means you are rewarded with a third-class degree, the 4th degree within an undergraduate honours degree program.
+This is probably a degree you should never aim for.
+Achieving a 40–49% academic score means you are rewarded with a third-class degree, the fourth degree within an undergraduate honours degree programme.
 Although acquiring this degree means you have passed your honours degree, it reduces your employability chances a lot.
-Luckily very few students ever earn a third-class degree.
+Luckily, very few students ever earn a third-class degree.

 5. Fail